-The setting of a public participation meeting can have an impact of the success of the meeting.
-Every effort will be made to hold meetings in appropriate locations and under the follow conditions:
+The setting of a public participation meeting can have an impact on the success of the meeting.
+Every effort will be made to hold meetings in appropriate locations or virtually to encourage participation and under the following conditions:

-- All meetings will be held in ADA-accessible locations and, whenever possible, close to transit routes. - All meetings will be held in locations where free parking is available or MVRPC will provide vouchers or refund vouchers when free parking is not conveniently located or available. - Interpreters for hearing impaired individuals will be made available upon request; requests must be made at least one week prior to the meeting date.
-For those requesting C-print interpretations, MVRPC will make arrangements for this service at no cost to the requesting individual(s).
-Hearing impaired individuals can reach MVRPC via TTY/DD at 1-800-750-0750. - When appropriate, meetings will be held in locations attracting citizens most heavily affected by the plan or project, these meetings may be held in places frequently visited by local residents such as churches, schools, community centers or libraries. - Meetings will be scheduled at the most convenient time of the day to maximize participation. - Every effort will be made to ensure that the tone and overall experience of meetings is comfortable and inviting. - All Board of Directors meetings and TAC meetings are open to the public.
-An opportunity for public comment is available at each of these meetings.
-In the extreme circumstance of a public health concern, natural disaster or other occurance which prohibits in-person gatherings, MVRPC will alter the format to use conference calls, digital platforms and our website to ensure that the public has an opportunity to participate.
+- All in-person meetings will be held in ADA-accessible locations and, whenever possible. close to transit routes. - All meetings will be held in locations where free parking is available or MVRPC will provide vouchers or refund vouchers when free parking is not conveniently located or available. - Interpreters for individuals with hearing impairment or Limited English Proficiency will be made available upon request; requests must be made at least one week prior to the meeting date.
+For those requests, MVRPC will make arrangements for this service at no cost to the requesting individual(s).
+Participants with a disability are encouraged to request reasonable accomodations by contacting publicaffairs@mvrpc.org or call 937.223.6323.
+Individuals with hearing impairment can reach MVRPC via Teletypewriters (TTY), Telecommunications Device for the Deaf (TDD) at 1.800.750.0750. - When appropriate, meetings will be held in locations attracting citizens most heavily affected by the plan or project, these meetings may be held in places frequently visited by local residents such as churches, schools, community centers or libraries. - Meetings will be scheduled at the most convenient time of the day to maximize participation. - Every effort will be made to ensure that the tone and overall experience of meetings is comfortable and inviting. - All Board of Directors and TAC meetings are open to the public.
+An opportunity for public comment is available at each of these meetings. - In the extreme circumstance of a public health concern, natural disaster or other occurrence which prohibits in-person gatherings, MVRPC will alter the format to use conference calls, digital platforms and our website to ensure that the public has an opportunity to participate.